NEAT-project/neat/policy/README.md

 ## NEAT properties

 NEAT properties are `key|value` tuples describing attributes used within the NEAT Policy Manager.
-Properties can function as a constraint, e.g., in a policy, or as a statement, e.g., in the CIB.œ
+Properties can function as a constraint, e.g., in a policy, or as a statement, e.g., in the CIB.

 Each property is associated with a `level` or type which identifies the "importance" of the property.
 Specifically the level indicates if the property may be modified by the Policy Manager logic.
 Currently three property levels are defined in order of decreasing precedence: